 First is wasabi.
 A green paste made from Japanese horseradish root.
 One drop will clear sinuses you never knew you had.
 Authentic wasabi root is however expensive so you can expect to find a version of it that mixes mustard, horseradish and food colouring in most establishments.

 There is a big debate over whether to mix wasabi with your soy sauce in the little bowl provided.
 Purists say no, that it’s an insult to the chef; others wouldn’t have it any other way.

 In order to cleanse your palate between one sushi and the next, your typical sushi dish will also feature thinly-sliced sweet pickled ginger known as gari.

 TYPES OF SUSHI:

-Sashimi is actually not sushi since the term only refers to anything made with vinegared rice.
-It is made of slices of raw fish, but don’t smell the meat because it shows that you don’t trust the chef.
+Sashimi is made of slices of raw fish, but don’t smell the meat because it shows that you don’t trust the chef.
 Besides, if you’re at a great restaurant – and you can refer to our guide – it will most certainly be good.
 Quality depends on the freshness of the fish, the way it is sliced, presented and garnished.
 Make sure you use chopsticks here though, this is the one exception where hands are strictly not allowed.